okta/terraform-provider-okta/website/docs/d/default_policy.html.markdown

 # okta_default_policy

-Use this data source to retrieve a "Default" policy from Okta.
-This same thing can be achieved using the `okta_policy` with `name = "Default"`, this is simply a shortcut.
+Use this data source to retrieve a default policy from Okta.
+This same thing can be achieved using the `okta_policy` with default names, this is simply a shortcut.

 ## Example Usage